 3. Check Administrator Privileges for Bluestacks

-Before using Bluestacks App player, it is necessary for you to check if you are given the required privilege to run the application.
-To check for administrative Privileges proceed with the following steps
+Before using the Bluestacks App player, it is necessary for you to check if you are given the required privilege to run the application.
+To check for administrative privileges proceed with the following steps:

 Open Bluestacks installation directory, and go to C:\Program Files\Bluestacks

 Find HD-StartLauncher and right-click on it.
 From the context menu, select Properties.
 Next, select the Security tab and click on Edit.